Jinn22/pay-by-data-2017/README.md

 # README #
 User guide to use the code:

-1. Prepare an Android device for PBD services
+I. Prepare an Android device for PBD services
 (The following guide was based on: https://github.com/Guanjie-Liu/Pay-By-Data-Android/wiki/Compiling-&-Installing-PBD-OS } by Liu (2016).
 The official guide of building a system from AOSP is on: https://source.android.com/source/)